lenderpanel

 Recently asked questions about conveyancing in Alderley Edge

-Yesterday I discovered that there is a flying freehold element on a property I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
-Alderley Edge is where the house is located.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Alderley Edge is the location of the property.
 Can you offer any advice?

-Flying freeholds in Alderley Edge are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Alderley Edge you would need to get your solicitor to go through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Alderley Edge are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Alderley Edge you must be sure that your lawyer goes through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Alderley Edge may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated